African Violet Centre

 Beautiful gardens open to the public every Wednesday throughout the Summer.

-The gardens have been in place since the early 1800’s with designs on a grand scale including an enormous conservatory, a roseary, a great greenhouse and a pine stove (for pineapples).
+The gardens have been in place since the early 1800’s with designs on a grand scale including an enormous conservatory, a roseary, a great greenhouse and a pine stove.
+See Our Review.

 Downham Market Road, Swaffham.
 (Just off A47 bypass.)
 07816 469582